kavithasub/solution-test-toolkit/IS/samples/README.md

 This script uses sellenium within JMeter and Automated Twitter login.
 First, have in mind that selenium tests will also be run within JMeter and not as a separate selenium project.
 These tests are ideally used to automate 3rd party app interactions such as login to twitter, facebook etc. Selenium scripts should be scripted using JSR223 Sampler ( Do not use beanshell sampler).

+#How to setup JMeter
+- Add the Selenium/WebDriver Support plugin to JMeter.
+You can download this from the JMeter Plugins Manager by searching for "Selenium/WebDriver Support"
+- Add the "Selenium Standalone Server" .jar to <JMeter_HOME>/lib folder.
+You can download the .jar from (here) [https://goo.gl/hvDPsK]

 Steps to add a JSR223 Sampler to your test suite.
 Right click on your thread group and select Add -> Sampler -> JSR223 Sampler